-|FED: To support continued progress toward maximum employment and price stability, the Committee today reaffirmed its view that the current 0 to 1/4 percent target range for the federal funds rate remains appropriate.
-In determining how long to maintain this target range, the Committee will assess progress -- both realized and expected -- toward its objectives of maximum employment and 2 percent inflation.
-This assessment will take into account a wide range of information, including measures of labor-market conditions, indicators of inflation pressures and inflation expectations, and readings on financial developments.||Translation: Interest rates will remain ultra-low.
-The central bank will tell you when the economy is ready for higher interest rates.
-You think you're ready for higher interest rates now?
-You can't handle higher interest rates.|
+|FED: To support continued progress toward maximum employment and price stability, the committee today reaffirmed its view that the current zero to 1/4 percent target range for the federal funds rate remains appropriate.
+In determining how long to maintain this target range, the committee will assess progress -- both realized and expected -- toward its objectives of maximum employment and 2 percent inflation.
+This assessment will take into account a wide range of information, including measures of labor market conditions, indicators of inflation pressures and inflation expectations, and readings on financial and international developments.||Translation: Interest rates will remain ultralow, basically zero, until the Fed feels that the complicated brew of economic data indicates that interest rates should go up.

-|FED: When the Committee decides to begin to remove policy accommodation, it will take a balanced approach consistent with its longer-run goals of maximum employment and inflation of 2 percent.
-The Committee currently anticipates that, even after employment and inflation are near mandate-consistent levels, economic conditions may, for some time, warrant keeping the target federal funds rate below levels the Committee views as normal in the longer run.||Translation: Even when inflation and employment are at par, interest rates may need to stay lower than they have, historically.|
+|FED: When the committee decides to begin to remove policy accommodation, it will take a balanced approach consistent with its longer-run goals of maximum employment and inflation of 2 percent.
+The committee currently anticipates that, even after employment and inflation are near mandate-consistent levels, economic conditions may, for some time, warrant keeping the target federal funds rate below levels the committee views as normal in the longer run.||Translation: This is basically the standard cover-your-buns boilerplate employed by the Fed.